The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Empirical Results

 \subsection{Experimental Setup}

-Success in our empirical work will be measured with respect to our valuation of the advertisements.
+Success in our empirical work is measured with respect to some known values for each ad.
 In practice, advertisers value success based on their click-through-rate (CTR) and conversion rate.
-Each advertiser values the balance between clicks and conversions differently, which is captured in the general literature as the Key Performance Indicator \textbf{KPI}, defined as a linear combination:
+Each advertiser values the balance between clicks and conversions differently, which is captured in the general literature as the Key Performance Indicator (\textbf{KPI}), defined as a linear combination:

 where the factor $ \alpha $ is advertiser specific.
-However as seen in Table \ref{table: data}, the small number of conversions presented an issue and we made the decision to set $\alpha = 0$ for our testing.
+However as seen in Table \ref{table: data}, the small number of conversions presented an issue and we made the decision to set $\alpha = 0$ for our testing, meaning $KPI = pCTR$.

-The classical approach in RTB literature has been to evaluate the predicted click-through rate \textit{pCTR}, and conversion rate \textit{pCV} offline on a training dataset, and to bid an amount in online testing that is a function of these estimates, with the campaign objective of creating bid amounts in order to maximize KPI over won auctions subject to total budget $B$ (special case of (\ref{eq: kpi-opt})):

-In contrast, to evaluate the threshold strategy, our plan is to create a $pCTR$ estimator for the training dataset, and to set the value of each ad $v_i$ equal to the $pCTR$ estimate for our ad.
-We will in turn start by bidding our value, and find the optimal threshold $\lambda^*$ value for $\epsilon = 1.0\%$ of our testing data, in accordance with Algorithm 1.
-We will then evaluate the effectiveness of bidding ${\min}\{\frac{v_i}{\lambda^*},B'\}$ for the remaining $99.0\%$ of the data, where $v_i$ is the known value of the ad (as predicted by our estimator), and $B'$ is our remaining budget.
-To evaluate effectiveness we will compare $\sum_{i \in I'} v_i$ for this selection of ads $I'$, compared to an optimal selection of ads across the entire testing dataset, capturing the loss in value we incur during training.

-To calculate the $pCTR$ for each ad, from the training data we split most categorical features into multiple columns of \{0,1\}, such as the long-term interests and the demographic fields.
-A single advert instance is represented by vector of over 50 features.
-For $pCTR$ prediction we then relied on logistic regressions from \textit{R's GLM} package.
-While this gave us a good estimator and was sufficient for our purposes, in practice the $eKPI$ prediction is an essential piece of any bidding strategy and advertisers would be well-served by devoting considerable resources to creating the best prediction model possible.
-Our priority is evaluating the effectiveness of our policy given an assumed set of values $v_i$ for ads chosen reasonably.
+To evaluate the threshold strategy, we therefore assign ad values as follows: we create a $pCTR$ estimator for each advertiser, and set the value of each ad $v_i$ equal to the $pCTR$ estimate for the ad.
+To calculate $pCTR$ for each ad we split most categorical features into multiple columns of \{0,1\}, such as the long-term interests and the demographic fields.
+A single ad is represented by vector of over 50 features.
+We then relied on logistic regressions from \textit{R's GLM} package to predict the probability of a click.
+While this gave us a good estimator and was sufficient for our purposes, in practice the $pCTR$ prediction is an essential piece of any bidding strategy and advertisers would be well-served by devoting considerable resources to creating the best prediction model possible.
+In contrast, our priority is just evaluating the effectiveness of our algorithms given an assumed set of values $v_i$ for ads chosen reasonably.

-To create our testing data, we limit our season three to one million records per advertiser, and then randomly permute the ad arrivals.
-This allows us to evaluate the threshold strategy in a situation where arrival rates and bidding strategies by our competitors are stable.
-We hope that in this setting we can recover a selection of bids close to the optimal bundle.